Rohithsaravanan26/LU-Decomposition/README.md

 ## Algorithm
 ### Step 1:
+Import the required Python libraries (numpy and scipy.linalg).
 ### Step 2:
+Get the input matrix from the user (or define it in the program).
 ### Step 3:
+Use the LU decomposition function (lu for matrices or lu_factor and lu_solve for solving equations).
 ### Step 4:
+Display the L and U matrices and/or the solution for the system of linear equations.
 ## Program:
 ### Developed by: Rohith S
 ### RegisterNumber: 25008317